 ❤️ Sandi’s Recipe Summary

-I am a total sucker for a flaky, delicious scone.
+This recipe has been well tested by my readers, too.
+They have written to me to share the blends they have tried as well.
 If you are new to making scones, check out my Gluten-Free Scones Guide.
 It is full of scone recipes, baking tips, and more!

 I based the dough on my favorite Gluten-Free Pecan, Date, and Coconut Scones.
 It was one of the earliest recipes I posted on my blog years ago, and it remains one of my favorite scone recipes.
+You may also enjoy these Gluten-Free Strawberries and Cream Scones.

 Ingredient Notes: